barebox/barebox/Documentation/devel/porting.rst

  - ``__naked``: All functions called before stack is correctly initialized must be marked with this attribute.
 Otherwise, function prologue and epilogue may access the uninitialized stack.
-If the compiler for the target architecture doesn't support the attribute, stack must be set up in non-inline assembly:
-   Either a barebox assembly entry point or in earlier firmware.
-   The compiler may still spill excess local C variables used in a naked function to the stack before it was initialized.
+Note that even with ``__naked``, the compiler may still spill excess local C variables used in a naked function to the stack before it was initialized.
 A naked function should thus preferably only contain inline assembly, set up a stack and jump directly after to a ``noinline`` non naked function where the stack is then normally usable.
+This pattern is often seen together with ``ENTRY_FUNCTION``.
+Modern boards better avoid this footgun by using ``ENTRY_FUNCTION_WITHSTACK``, which will take care to initialize the stack beforehand.
+If either a barebox assembly entry point, ``ENTRY_FUNCTION_WITHSTACK`` or earlier firmware has set up the stack, there is no reason to use ``__naked``, just use ``ENTRY_FNCTION_WITHSTACK`` with a zero stack top.

  - ``noinline``: Compiler code inlining is oblivious to stack manipulation in inline assembly.
 If you want to ensure a new function has its own stack frame